Zimbra-Community/com_zimbra_stickynotes/README.md

 # com_zimbra_stickynotes
-Add a sticky note to email messages, contacts and appointments _This is the adopted version of the Sticky Notes zimlet by rrao_
+Add a sticky note to email messages, contacts and appointments.
+Screenshot: https://filesgalleryzimbracom.s3.amazonaws.com/images/121/full/2017-03-09-10-48-54_58c133166d23d.png
+_This is the adopted version of the Sticky Notes zimlet by rrao_

 Lot of times when you are reading an email you get some thoughts like "oh I need to confirm dates", or "John's phone # is 650 350 1122" or "Need to include that PPT" etc that you want to remember.
 But there is no easy way to capture that thought.